ghostdevv/jellycommands/docs/guide/props.md

 import { command } from 'jellycommands';

 export default command({
 	name: 'proptest',
 	description: 'A command for testing props',

 	run: ({ interaction, client, props }) => {
-        // It will be correctly typed as Knex! const db = props.db
+		// It will be correctly typed as Knex! const db = props.db;

-        // You could also access it from the client const db = client.props.db
+		// You could also access it from the client const db = client.props.db;

 		// We can now use our knex db
-    }
+	},
-})
+});
 ```